dwmkerr/hacker-laws/README.md

 - [Inversion of Control](#todo)
 - [Dependency Injection](#todo)

+## Reading List

+If you have found these concepts interesting, you may enjoy the following books.

+- [The Mythical Man Month - Frederick P. Brooks Jr.](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) - A classic volume on software engineering.
+[Brooks's Law](#brookss-law) is a central theme of the book.

 ## TODO

 Hi!
 If you land here, you've clicked on a link to a topic I've not written up yet, sorry about this - this is work in progress!

 Feel free to [Raise an Issue](https://github.com/dwmkerr/hacker-laws/issues) requesting more details, or [Open a Pull Request](https://github.com/dwmkerr/hacker-laws/pulls) to submit your proposed definition of the topic.